InSight Crime is a foundation dedicated to the study of the principal threat to national and citizen security in the

-InSight Crime offers unpaid research internships three times a year: during the Spring semester, during the Summer, and during the Fall semester.
+InSight Crime offers unpaid research and social media internships three times a year: during the spring semester, during the summer and during the fall semester.
 Applicants are expected to demonstrate an interest and familiarity with the subject matter.
 Interns contribute directly to analysis and investigative projects, in addition to basic site maintenance.
-While our internship program is fairly flexible and we encourage interns to work remotely, it requires a commitment of at least 10-15 hours per week, for periods of no less than three months.
+While our internship program is fairly flexible and we encourage interns to work remotely, it requires a commitment of at least 20 hours per week, for periods of no less than three months.
 We will only accept the number of interns that we can mentor at a given time on a one-on-one basis.

 Applicants must have obtained or be working towards an advanced degree in political science, history, criminal justice, international journalism or Latin American studies and are expected to speak and read Spanish or Portuguese in addition to English.